- Car Shipping Guam

-- Transporting a car to Guam from the U.S. will usually cost $3,000 to $7,000, with some price variance based on availability and fuel cost fluctuations.
+- Transporting a car to Guam from the U.S. will usually cost $3,000-$7,000, with some price variance based on availability and fuel cost fluctuations.

-Guam is an unincorporated territory of the United States which makes it easy to import a vehicle to this country.
-Guam is an island country that is located in the Pacific Ocean and it is situated to the east of the Philippines.
-Most cargo ships bound for Guam will dock at Apra Harbor.
+Guam is an unincorporated territory of the United States, making it easy to ship vehicles to this country.
+Guam is an island country located in the Pacific Ocean, situated to the east of the Philippines.
+Most cargo ships bound for Guam dock at Apra Harbor, or Port Apra located on the island's west coast.
 Guam’s currency is measured in United States Dollars (USDs).